digitalexpl0it/NakenChatClient/README.md

 - **Cross-Server Compatibility**: Handles different server behaviors for private message confirmations
 - **Real-time Chat**: Live message updates with timestamps
 - **History Management**: All chat and private histories are cleared on connect/disconnect to avoid mismatches
+- **Toast Error Notifications**: If the client cannot connect to the server (e.g., invalid hostname or port), a toast popup will appear with a clear error message.
+The client will not show as connected if the connection fails.

 ## Prerequisites